-- B) The general fund budget for the 2018-2019 school year was approved by the voters in the amount of \$210,833,025.
-This is an increase of \$7,209,350 or 3.54% from the previous year's budget.
-The increase was primarily due to increase in personnel and employee benefits costs. - C) The 2018-2019 budget is negatively impacted by certain trends impacting school districts.
-The property tax levy limit, enacted by the NYS Legislature beginning in the 2012-2013 fiscal year, continues to negatively impact school districts, especially given fluctuations in state aid. - D) New York State recently enacted a law to effectively "freeze" property taxes for two years on the primary residences of homeowners with annual incomes at or below \$500,000 in school districts and local governments that stay within the tax cap.
-Qualifying homeowners will receive a credit, which will be distributed in the form of a check from New York State, up to the calculated amount of the tax cap.
-The program also requires the school districts and local governments in the second year to develop or participate in the development of a state approved government efficiency plan that will achieve savings for taxpayers.
-The law is effective for school districts starting with the 2014-2015 school year.
+B) The general fund budget for the 2019-2020 school year was approved by the voters in the amount of \$216,560,271.
+This is an increase of \$5,727,246 or 2.72% from the previous year's budget.
+The increase was primarily due to increase in personnel and employee benefits costs.

+- C) The 2019-2020 budget is negatively impacted by certain trends impacting school districts.
+The property tax levy limit, enacted by the NYS Legislature beginning in the 2012-2013 fiscal year, continues to negatively impact school districts, especially given fluctuations in state aid. - D) NYS Legislature has introduced and approved a property tax cap beginning in the 2012-2013 school year and made permanent during the fiscal year.
+This bill limits tax levy growth to the lesser of two percent or the annual increase in the CPI.
+Limited exemptions to exceed the levy cap are provided for taxes needed to pay for voter-approved capital expenditures, pension rate increases, court orders and torts over five percent of the prior year's levy.
+If the tax levy proposed to the voters is within the district's tax levy cap, then a majority vote would be required for approval.
+If the proposed tax levy exceeds the district's tax levy cap, the threshold required for approval would be 60 percent of the vote.
+A school district that does not levy an amount up to the cap in any one year would be allowed to carry over unused tax levy capacity into future years.